-Forewarned is forearmed!
 Now that you know how occupancy type can affect the costs of homeownership and how it relates to rent-to-own options, you can plan ahead to make better decisions.
 If you are tired of renting but aren’t quite able to get a bank loan, or you’ve already been denied, a rent-to-own option might just be your bridge to homeownership.
-Lease options and contract for deeds offer more advantages than simply renting while giving you time to get your financial ducks in a row.
+Lease options and contract for deeds offer more advantages than renting while giving you time to get you financially secure.
 If you want to know how to find rent-to-own options read.

 Private money lenders for owner-occupied properties

 Adam Zach and Jon Enright are the creators of Home Equity Partner and provide a variety of custom housing options to future homeowners through a unique renting option.
-Here at Home Equity Partner, we have developed a new tool that allows you to pick any home listed for sale and live in it.
+Home Equity Partner developed a new tool that allows you to pick any home listed for sale and live in it.
 We specialize in rent-to-own and seek to help individuals and families gain homeownership to live the American Dream.

-Home Equity Partner partners with people who don’t qualify for a traditional bank loan but make a good income, have a down payment, and are tired of renting and want to own their own home.
+Home Equity Partner works with people who don’t qualify for a bank loan but make a good income and down payment.

 Home Equity Partner creates a 1–5 year bridge by raising capital to purchase homes.
 It allows buyers to have many of the benefits of homeownership, while they work to obtain a bank loan.